read-0nly/LEDController/README.md

 # LEDController
-Control HappyLighting and HiLighting protocol BLE LED lights
+Control HappyLighting and HiLighting protocol BLE LED lights (If you have lights using different protocols, send me the Google Play link to the app in issues and I'll see what I can do)

 Replaces these apps in particular: